Sixties Music Films S.F.History Guides Photography Novels Cookbooks S.F.Films

 "[Governor George W. Bush's ideas] have been shaped by a 1993 book that blames the social and political permissiveness of the 1960s for many problems since then.
 That book, The Dream and the Nightmare, argues that overzealous efforts by the Haves to help the Have-Not's actually made their situation worse, not better." ~ Dave McNeely, Austin American-Statesman

-Hippies From A to Z: Their Sex, Drugs, Music and Impact From the Sixties to the Present
+*Hippies From A to Z: Their Sex, Drugs, Music and Impact From the Sixties to the Present4 1/2 Stars

 by Skip Stone, Paul Williams

-Imagine Nation: The American Counterculture of the 1960's and 70's
+*Imagine Nation: The American Counterculture of the 1960's and 70's5 stars

 Peter Braunstein (Editor) Michael William Doyle(Editor)

 Amidst the recent flourishing of Sixties scholarship, Imagine Nation is the first collection of essays to focus solely on the counterculture.
-Its fourteen provocative essays seek to unearth the complexity and rediscover the society-changing power of significant movements and figures.
-The fascinating constellation of topics covered include feminism, psychedelic drug experimentation, guerilla theatre, the New Left, Jimi Hendrix, communal living, underground comics, and avant-garde film.
+Fourteen provocative essays seek to unearth the complexity and rediscover the society-changing power of significant movements and figures. topics covered include feminism, psychedelic drug experimentation, guerilla theatre, the New Left, Jimi Hendrix, communal living, underground comics, and avant-garde film.

 The Long March : How the Cultural Revolution of the 1960s Changed America by Roger Kimball